dozro/loficode-hugo-theme/README.fork.md

 - Support for a few more social networking links
 - Generator notice on homepage
 - option to link privacy policy and imprint (displayed on the homepage)
+- generates atom feeds as well as xml feeds

 ### Added configuration options